rodman-k/2024-swrcb-spring/github-clinic/instruction.md

 Let's edit this file by clicking the pencil icon at the top-right of the file.

 Next, make an edit to the text in this file.
-One idea is to fix this tpyo.
+One idea is to fix this TYPO Or NOOOOOT.
+# header
+## header 2

 Finally, we will commit these edits to GitHub.
 To do this, press the green "Commit Changes..." button.
 Committing changes has two steps: write a human-readable Commit message, and press the green button to commit changes.